 In general, $\sigma$ is a noise matrix and $D:=\sigma \sigma^T\in \bR^{d \times d}$.
 For simplicity, in this paper we only discuss the simple case where $D>0$ is a constant number.
 By Ito's formula, the corresponding Fokker-Planck equation for SDE \eqref{sde-x}, i.e., the Kolmogorov forward equation for density $\rho({\vec{x}}, t)$, is given by

-For \eqref{FP-N}, irreversibility means that it is not possible to write the drift $\vec b$ in a potential form $\vec{b}= -D \nabla \varphi$ for any potential $\varphi$.
-Irreversible processes and the associated Fokker-Planck equations can be used to describe more general dynamic processes, such as the biochemical reactions with non-equilibrium steady state \cite{hill2005free, QianBook, GL22}, it can also be used as sampling acceleration and variance reduction \cite{turitsyn2011irreversible, duncan2016variance}.
+In terms of \eqref{FP-N}, the irreversibility means that one cannot find an invariant measure $\pi$ such that the generator $\sL$ is symmetric in $L^2(\pi)$.
+Irreversibility has many equivalent characterizations.
+One is equivalent to that it is impossible to write the drift $\vec b$ in a potential form $\vec{b}= -D \nabla \varphi$ for any potential $\varphi$.
+See another equivalent irreversibility condition \eqref{Fs}.
+Irreversible processes and the associated Fokker-Planck equations can be used to describe more general dynamic processes, such as the biochemical reactions with non-equilibrium steady state \cite{hill2005free, QianBook, GL22}, they can also be used as sampling acceleration and variance reduction \cite{turitsyn2011irreversible, duncan2016variance}.

-In this paper, we focus on numerical schemes with a second and fourth order accurate spatial discretization for \eqref{FP-N} with general drift field $\vec{b}$.
-We will prove the proposed high order scheme preserves (\emph{i}) the conservation law of total mass, (\emph{ii}) the positivity of $\rho$, (\emph{iii}) the energy dissipation law with respect to $\phi$-entropy and, (\emph{iv}) exponential convergence to equilibrium $\invm$.
-Precisely, we consider equation \eqref{FP-N} in a bounded domain $\Omega\subset \bR^d$ with no-flux boundary condition
+In this paper, we focus on studying second and fourth order in space numerical schemes for \eqref{FP-N} with a general drift field $\vec{b}$.
+We will prove the proposed high-order schemes preserve (\emph{i}) the conservation of total mass, (\emph{ii}) the positivity of $\rho$, (\emph{iii}) the energy dissipation law with respect to $\phi$-entropy, and (\emph{iv}) the exponential convergence to equilibrium $\invm$.
+To be more precise, we consider the equation \eqref{FP-N} in a bounded domain $\Omega\subset \bR^d$ with no-flux boundary condition

 where $\vec{n}$ is the unit outer normal of the boundary $\Gamma=\pt \Omega$.
 Let $\rho^0({\vec{x}})$ be the initial condition to \eqref{FP-N}.
 Under the no-flux boundary condition, it is easy to verify the conservation of total mass